Harris Academy Orpington: Harris Federation

-Harris Academy Orpington is part of the Harris Federation, a not-for-profit charity that runs 24 secondary academies in and around London, including Harris Academy Beckenham, and Harris Academy Bromley.
+Harris Academy Orpington is part of the Harris Federation, a not-for-profit charity that runs 52 primary and secondary academies in London and Essex, including Harris Academy Beckenham, and Harris Academy Bromley.

 Three quarters of Harris secondary academies inspected have been rated ‘outstanding’ by Ofsted, with the remaining quarter judged to be ‘good’ - an unmatched track record.

 Education charity The Sutton Trust has produced successive reports concluding that the Harris Federation is among the top academy trusts for improving the prospects of disadvantaged students.

 Harris Academy has places in year 7 for 180 students each year.
 Admissions are made via the Bromley Secondary Schools Admissions form.